-Follow A2.3 Helmet and Emergency Gas System Daily Set-Up and Functional Checklist.
-Visually inspect the exterior and interior of the helmet.
+Follow the respective A2.3 checklist for the system you are using and visually inspect the exterior and interior of the system.

-- 1) The demand regulator cover assembly should not be dented and the purge button must work. - 2) The neck dam must not be torn or punctured, and must fit the diver properly.
+- 1) The demand regulator cover assembly should not be dented and the purge button must work. - 2) HELMETS ONLY: The neck dam must not be torn or punctured, and must fit the diver properly.